Ottawa, February 7, 2022

 24. For certainty regarding the tariff classification of a product, importers may request an advance ruling.
 Details on how to make such a request are found in CBSA Memorandum D11-11-3, Advance Rulings for Tariff Classification.

-25. For more information, call the Border Information Service (BIS):
+25. For more information, call contact the CBSA Border Information Service (BIS):

 Examples of various wood flooring products: